-NEXRAD does not report radial wind in the "clear air" regions having reflectivity less than 0 dBZ in storm mode, but TDWR does provide some information in those regions so the wind fields to the south and east of the supercell are updated with data from TDAL and TDFW, both showing inflow into the cell.
+NEXRAD does not report radial wind in the "clear air" regions having reflectivity less than 0 dBZ while operating in storm mode, but TDWR does provide some information in those regions so the wind fields to the south and east of the supercell are updated with data from TDAL and TDFW, both showing inflow into the cell.
 Also, the addition of TDWR data shows inflow into the convection on the western edge of the domain perpendicular to the KFWS beam.

 Results of the assimilation and NWP experiment at 1800 UTC are shown Fig. 4.
-As in the real-time forecasts, the NAM 12-km forecast is used here as the analysis background.
+As in the real-time forecasts, the most-recent NAM 12-km forecast is used here as the analysis background and for boundary conditions.
 In the figure the first column has the results using NEXRAD radar data, surface observations, and other conventional data, the middle column is the result after adding TDWR data, and the right column shows the verifying low-level (0.5° elevation) radar scan from the Fort Worth (KFWS) NEXRAD.

-Two 5-minute assimilation cycles of the ARPS 3DVAR and incremental analysis updating (IAU, Bloom et al., 1996) are used in this assimilation experiment, so the first row shows the result at 1800 UTC, after the 10-minute data assimilation period (1750-1800 UTC), the second row shows the results after 25 minutes of forecasting (15 minutes beyond the end of the assimilation period), and the third row is after 40 minutes of forecasting.
+Two 5-minute assimilation cycles of the ARPS 3DVAR and incremental analysis updating (IAU, Bloom et al., 1996) are used in this assimilation experiment, so the first row shows the result at 1800 UTC, after the 10-minute data assimilation period (1750-1800 UTC), the second row shows the results after the second data assimilation cycle (1800-1810 UTC), the third row is 25 minutes of forecasting (5 minutes beyond the end of the second assimilation period), and the last row is after 40 minutes of forecasting (1830 UTC).
 Of the two supercells in the center of the domain, the model handles the eastern cell better, more accurately predicting its strength and motion.
 The western cell, the cell that produced hail that impacted the Dallas-Fort Worth International Airport, is initialized almost directly over the KFWS NEXRAD radar.
 This is not an ideal location due to the so-called "cone of silence" for the KFWS radar data directly above the radar site caused by the fact that the radar scans only to 19.5 degrees elevation angle so it is blind to what is occurring directly overhead.
-The assimilation process and the addition of radar data from other radars can help that situation as we see in the second column, where the addition of the TDWR results in a forecast with a stronger cell that has a position that more closely matches the observed radar at 18:15 and 18:30 UTC.
+The assimilation process and the addition of radar data from other radars can help that situation as we see in the second column, where the addition of the TDWR results in a forecast with a stronger cell that has a position that more closely matches the observed radar, has better reflectivity and more low-level rotation at 18:15 and 18:30 UTC.